2024 Haryana Legislative Assembly election

-Legislative Assembly elections were held in the Indian state of Haryana on 5 October 2024 to elect all 90 members of the Haryana Legislative Assembly.
+2024 Haryana Legislative Assembly election was held on 5 October 2024 to elect all 90 members of the Haryana Legislative Assembly.

 The schedule of the election was announced by the Election Commission of India on 16 August 2024.
 The ballots were counted and the results were declared on 8 October 2024.
-Although the majority of exit polls predicted a landslide victory for the Indian National Congress, the Bharatiya Janata Party won a majority with 48 seats and secured victory for the third consecutive time, becoming the first party in the state's history to achieve this feat.
+The Bharatiya Janata Party won a majority with 48 seats and secured victory for the third consecutive time, becoming the first party in the state's history to achieve this feat.
+The BJP outperformed expectations and defied almost every pollster, which had predicted a sweeping win for the opposition Congress.
 Although the popular vote total differed by less than one percentage point, the Congress managed to win only 37 seats.

-The tenure of the 14th Haryana Assembly was slated to end on 3 November 2024.
-In the previous Assembly elections held in October 2019, BJP the emerged as the single largest party and formed a coalition government with Jannayak Janta Party.
-Before the elections, Nayab Singh Saini of the BJP was the incumbent Chief Minister.